Scott Dozier

 Scott Raymond Dozier (/ˈdoʊʒər/; November 20, 1970 – January 5, 2019) was a convicted American murderer on death row in Nevada for the 2002 murder of 22-year-old Jeremiah Miller, who was one of Dozier's drug associates.
-He would have been the first inmate executed by the state of Nevada in more than a decade, but died by suicide in prison before this could take place after a lengthy battle to carry out his death sentence by the state.
+He would have been the first inmate executed by the state of Nevada in more than 10 years, but died by suicide in prison before this could take place.

 Background

 Scott was born on November 20, 1970, in Boulder City, Nevada.
 His father worked for federal water projects throughout the American West and he had two siblings.
 He graduated from high school in 1989.

 Dozier enlisted in the Army on November 16, 1990, and was honorably discharged on August 10, 1992.
 He married Angela Drake, whom he had begun dating in high school, on New Year’s Day in 1991, and their son, Ashton, was born in 1993.
 Eventually, the couple divorced.
 By his mid-20s, he was making much of his income from the production and sale of methamphetamine, during the course of which he would alternate between Nevada and Arizona, the two states in which he was convicted of murder.
 Dozier had commented on his enjoyment of "living outside the law" in the months leading up to his scheduled execution.